To watch video version of this post click here.

 Experts in child sexual abuse have shown that children that don’t know the anatomically correct words for their body parts are much more likely to be abused.
 When talking about sex and body parts, it is not a ‘peepee’, it’s a penis, it’s not a cookie or a treasure, it’s your vulva.
 If you never use euphemisms for body parts, and your child suddenly starts calling it something strange like that, that’s going to send off red flags that someone had been talking to your child about their body in an unauthorized way.

 Using weird words is also the fastest way to convey shame.
 We don’t come up with weird strange euphemisms for other body parts.
-So doing so for these part of our bodies automatically communicates to children that there’s something wrong with these body parts.
+So doing so for these parts of our bodies automatically communicates to children that there’s something wrong with these body parts.
 It sends the message that we can’t talk about them openly.

 Don’t stand like a deer in the headlights next time your child misbehaves.
 Grab the Scripts for Managing Crazy-Making Behaviour and know exactly what to say next time your toddler or preschooler isn’t listening.